-Figure 88 - PackTrackTM System Layout
+Figure 94 - PackTrackTM System Layout

-Working in PackTrackTM mode requires the presence of an encoder and a presence sensor to track the moving packs.
+Working in PackTrackTM mode requires an encoder and a presence sensor (or equivalent signals) to track the moving packs.

-For correct functioning, the PackTrackTM operating mode requires a calibration just after the installation of the scanners.
+For correct functioning, the PackTrack $^{\text{TM}}$ operating mode requires a calibration just after the installation of the scanners.
 This operation is absolutely necessary to accurately locate barcodes on a fixed reference system.

-PackTrack uses a right-handed reference system (right hand with thumb = X axis; forefinger = Y axis; middle finger = Z axis) where the X axis coincides with the PS line, the Y axis coincides with the conveyor direction and the Z axis is oriented upwards from the conveyor (see figure below).
+PackTrackTM uses a right-handed reference system (right hand with thumb = X axis; forefinger = Y axis; middle finger = Z axis) where the axis X coincides with the PS line, the Y axis coincides with the conveyor direction and the Z axis is oriented upwards from the conveyor (see figure below).